mlfpm/deepof/docs/source/index.rst

 ===============
 You can use this package to process and annotate motion tracking data produced with DeepLabCut, either using pre-defined motifs (such as time-in-zone, climbing, basic social interactions) or embedding your data into a sequence-aware latent space to extract meaningful motifs in an unsupervised way.
 DeepOF also includes a set of tools to interpret the retrieved motifs, and to analyze their differential expression anddynamics across experimental conditions.
+The package is compatible with both single and multi-animal DLC 2.X projects.

 .. image:: _static/deepof_pipelines.png
    :width: 400